-Software: We will use ArcGIS Pro and ArcMap that are freely available on UF Apps.
+Software: We will use ArcGIS Pro and ArcMap, which are freely available on UF Apps.
+Additionally, R will be briefly used in this course.

 Course Description: Theoretical and practical knowledge about spatial relationships as applied to urban form and the development and analysis of urban environments using geographic information systems and spatial analysis techniques such as spatial statistical modeling.